clear perfume bottle on white fur textile

 It Smells Differently

 As the ingredients break down, you’ll notice that your perfume smells different.
-This is a similar thing that happens when lipstick goes bad.
+This is similar to what happens when lipstick goes bad.
 Most of the time, it’s a rather unpleasant smell.
-Your body spray may begin to smell sour when it starts to go bad, or just a little off.
+Your body spray may begin to smell sour or slightly off when it starts to go bad.
 A difference in smell means that you need to replace it.

 The Color May Change

-If you started with one color and notice that you now have a different color, it could be because your body spray has gone bad.
+If you started with one color and notice a different color, it could be because your body spray has gone bad.
 The color change is due to the molecules in the body spray breaking down, which happens when you have expired body spray on your hands.

 Expired Body Spray May Evaporate

 When your body spray has a high content of alcohol, it might begin to evaporate.
 If you notice that your bottle is slowly looking as though it has less and less perfume, even though you haven’t been using it, it’s a sign that the alcohol is evaporating.
-Then, the bottle will have fewer preservatives, and your perfume will go bad rather quickly.
+Then, the bottle will contain fewer preservatives, and your perfume will degrade more quickly.

 How To Store Perfume So It Lasts Longer

-Several factors contribute to how soon your body spray goes bad.
+Several factors affect how quickly your body spray expires.
 Certain ingredients will expire before others, for example.
 One major factor is how it’s stored.

 When a body spray or perfume is stored correctly, you can get as much as five years out of your fragrance.
-On the other hand, there are reports of people getting significantly longer than that out of their body sprays because they were stored a certain way.
+On the other hand, there are reports of people getting significantly more than that out of their body sprays because they were stored improperly.

 At The House